The Ticket of Leave Man (1937 film)

 The Ticket of Leave Man is a 1937 British thriller film directed by George King and starring Tod Slaughter, John Warwick and Marjorie Taylor.
-It is based on The Ticket-of-Leave Man, an 1863 melodrama by Tom Taylor that introduced the character Hawkshaw the Detective.
+It was written by H. F. Maltby and A.R.
+Rawlinson based on the 1863 melodrama The Ticket-of-Leave Man by Tom Taylor that introduced the character Hawkshaw the Detective.
 The film's title refers to the ticket of leave, which was issued to convicts when they were released.

 Plot

 Robert Brierly is falsely accused of passing forged banknotes after being framed by his love rival, the murderous criminal known as the Tiger.
 After he is given a ticket of leave (a form of early parole), he faces scrutiny and discrimination as a former convict.

 Still in love with Brierly's fiancé May Edwards, the Tiger seeks to have Brierly locked in prison for life.
 After Brierly begins working at a bank under a false identity, the Tiger devises a plan to frame him for robbery and murder.